wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Newtonian Physics/Structural Analysis/Static Equilibrium.md

 # Static Equilibrium
-Engineering statics is the study of objects in static equilibrium, and the simple assumption of all [[Structural Analysis#Forces|forces]] adding up to zero is the basis for the subject area of engineering statics.
+Engineering statics is the study of objects in static equilibrium, and the simple assumption of all [[Structural Analysis#Forces|forces]] [[Structural Analysis#Vector Addition|adding]] up to zero is the basis for the subject area of engineering statics.

 Static Equilibrium implies that a body is in both Translational Equilibrium and Rotational Equilibrium.
 	Meaning that the net external force is zero and that the net external moment about any point is also zero.